Step-by-Step Guide to Corporate Tax Filing in the UAE

 Exempt Persons

-Some entities are classified as exempt and generally do not have to pay Corporate Tax on their core activities.
-These persons are not required to file a standard, full Corporate Tax Return for their exempt income.
-The list contains:
+Some entities are granted exempt status and their main activities are not subject to corporate tax.
+These persons are not required to file a standard full corporate tax return for their exempt income.
+These exempt persons are as follows:

 Common Mistakes to Avoid When Filing Corporate Tax